-- 23. Under CPS 511, the variable remuneration outcomes for persons in specified roles must be approved by the Board or relevant oversight function, on either an individual or cohort basis.
-APRA expects the remuneration policy would record the particular specified roles for the entity, and summarise the remuneration arrangements for these roles. - 24.
+- 26. Under CPS 511, the variable remuneration outcomes for persons in specified roles must be approved by the Board, on either an individual or cohort basis.
+APRA expects the remuneration policy would define the particular specified roles for the entity, and summarise the remuneration arrangements for these roles. - 27.
 Specified roles are defined in CPS 511 and are intended to capture those individuals and cohorts who can have a material influence on the performance and risk profile of the entity, in both the short and long-term.
-Specified roles comprise executive directors, senior managers, material risk-takers and all risk and financial control personnel.
+Specified roles comprise senior managers,

-25. Senior managers are defined as persons who make, or contribute to, decisions that affect the business of the entity, and have the capacity to affect significantly the entity's financial standing.
+- executive directors, material risk-takers (including highly-paid material risk-takers) and all risk and financial control personnel. - 28.
+Senior manager is defined in CPS 511 and takes into account the impact that an individual can have on the business of the entity or an entity's financial standing.
 Senior managers would typically include the direct reports of the Chief Executive Officer (CEO).
 For larger entities, it may be appropriate to include a range of executives from the next level below direct reports to the CEO.